-The following schedule shows the reconciliation between the valuation previously reported and the valuation determined in accordance with IFRS for the year ended 31 December 2018 and 2017.
+The following schedule shows the reconciliation between the valuation previously reported and the valuation determined in accordance with IFRS for the year ended 31 December 2018.

-As a result of the preparation of these financial statements, certain adjustments have been recorded to the valuation as previously reported in order to comply with IFRS.
+Certain adjustments were recorded to the valuation as previously reported for the year ended 31 December 2018 in order to comply with IFRS.

-These differences are:
+These differences were:

-- Net gain/(loss) in financial assets measured at fair value through profit or loss - Other adjustments including accruals
+• Net gain on financial assets measured at fair value through profit or loss

-The following table shows the reconciliation of the Fund's valuation as previously reported to the Fund's valuation under IFRS:
+The following table shows the reconciliation of the Fund's valuation as previously reported for the year ended 31 December 2018 to the Fund's valuation under IFRS:

-31 31 December December 2018 2017 Valuation as previously reported (in thousands of US dollars) 5,082 4,810 Adjustments Net gain on financial instruments measured at fair value through profit or loss (in thousands of US dollars) 877 328 Other adjustments (in thousands of US dollars) (7) Valuation in accordance with IFRS (in thousands of US dollars) 5,959 5,131 Net asset value per non-voting participating share as previously reported (in USD) 4.62 4.37 Adjustments per non-voting participating share (in USD) 0.8 0.29 Net asset value per non-voting participating share in accordance with IFRS (in USD) 5.42 4.66
+31 December 2018 Valuation as previously reported (in thousands of US dollars) 5,082 Adjustments Net gain on financial instruments measured at fair value through profit or loss (in thousands of US dollars) 877 Valuation in accordance with IFRS (in thousands of US dollars) 5,959 Net asset value per non-voting participating share as previously reported (in USD) 4.62 Adjustments per non-voting participating share (in USD) 0.8 Net asset value per non-voting participating share in accordance with IFRS (in USD) 5.42